mileswwatkins/wmata_rush_hour_promise/README.md

 ...
 ```

-Upon completion, the data is exported to the `rush_hour_promise.csv` file.
+Upon completion, the data is stored in the `rush_hour_promise.csv` file.

 ### Insights from the data